McMistrzYT/DELTAModKit/README.md

 ## Adding / Changing Modular Stuff
 The hearts of my modular reimplementations of the character, item, spell and equipment systems all live in the folder `Custom > Scripts > Configs`.
 I tried naming everything in an easy-to-understand way, but feel free to reach out if you encounter any issues.
 Provided in the `Custom > Objects` folder is an example cutscene for working with the Cutscene System and some helper markers to assist with character placement in cutscenes

-> [!WARNING]
-> This project is based on DELTARUNE Chapter 3, meaning many Chapter 4 things such as items, armors, weapons and key items are missing.
-I am already looking into backporting these items in a future update.

 ## Attribution
 All sprites and most code contained in this repository was created by Toby Fox and Royal Sciences LLC.